Taming-the-BEAST/Prior-selection/README.md

 We could also use the homochronous data to investigate the dynamics of the H3N2 spread in California in 2009.
 We use the 29 sequences from April 28, 2009 to investigate whether this is possible.

 Follow the same procedure as for the heterochronous sampling.
-Now, however, use the alignment file called `InfluenzaAH3N2_HAgene_2009_California_homochronous.nexus` and use the **Birth Death Skyline Contemporary** model.
+Now, however, use the alignment file called `InfluenzaAH3N2_HAgene_2009_California_homochronous.nexus` and use the **Birth Death Skyline Contemporary** model as a tree prior.

 Note that for the **Birth Death Skyline Contemporary** model the sampling proportion is called **rho**, and refers only to the proportion of infected individuals sampled at the present time.
 This is to distinguish it from the sampling proportion in the **Birth Death Skyline Serial** model, which refers to the proportion of individuals sampled through time.